Dr-Agentic/bedrock-vonage-toolkit/README.md

 ### Configuration

-Create a `.env` file with your Vonage API credentials:
+Create a `.env` file with your Vonage API credentials and test phone number:

 ```
 VONAGE_API_KEY=your_api_key
 VONAGE_API_SECRET=your_api_secret
+TEST_PHONE_NUMBER=+1234567890
 ```

+You can use the provided `.env.example` file as a template.

 ### Testing